meesvandongen/skipbot/README.md

 ## Win-rate benchmarking and charts

-You can simulate many games between any mix of bots and render a bar chart of per-seat win rates:
+You can simulate many games between any mix of bots and render a bar chart of per-seat win rates.
+The textual summary also includes a scoring metric (winner-only points):

+Scoring rule:

+- Winner receives 25 base points plus 5 points for each card remaining in all opponents' stock piles at game end.
+- Non-winners receive 0 points for that game.
+- Drawn / aborted games award no points.

 ```powershell
 cargo run --release --bin winrate -- --games 200 heuristic random policy --out winrates.png --max-turns 2000